PhysicalOrganic/DesiSequencer/README.md

        signal was incorrectly read as 1 unit off (i.e., signal that was 187,004 became 187,003).
 The source of this difference is unknown.

-    2. Change the run and debug preferences to input the CLI arguments.
+    2. Change the run and debug preferences to input any CLI arguments.

     3. Run the program.
 The output will be a text file with the scan data which can be processed, plotted, and used to determine sequence information.